conan-io/code-of-conduct/README.md

-# code-of-conduct
-Code of conduct for the Conan organization
+# Code of conduct for the Conan public events